 - Add brown sugar and Italian seasoning.

-- Add the canned tomatoes, can pulse in the food processor to desired consistency (you can use 2 or 3 cans, depending on how many people you want to feed and whether you want leftovers).
+- Add the canned tomatoes, pulse in the food processor to desired consistency (you can use 2 or 3 cans, depending on how many people you want to feed and whether you want leftovers).
 Fill the tomato paste can with water and use it to rinse all the cans and food processor and then add the tomatoey water to the sauce.

-- Let the sauce simmer 1 to 2 hours, stirring occasionally.
+- Let the sauce simmer on low 1 to 2 hours, stirring occasionally.

 - When ready to serve, cook pasta following package instructions.
 Top the pasta with the sauce and Parmesan cheese and serve.
 Extra sauce can be frozen.